gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 [GoPro Community Article](https://community.gopro.com/t5/en/How-To-Use-Your-GoPro-As-A-Webcam/ta-p/665493).
 A future lab may be created to demonstrate parsing this JSON directly into a protobuf-compiled object.

+{% note %}
-{% note  The settings shown above are parsed the same as they were in the Get State command above %}
+The settings shown above are parsed the same as they were in the Get State command above
+{% endnote %}

 As a reader exercise, try creating a custom preset on the camera and then using this command to view its information.